changeworld/azure-docs.pl-pl/articles/security/fundamentals/network-overview.md

 ---
-title: Pojęcia i wymagania dotyczące zabezpieczeń sieci na platformie Azure | Microsoft Docs
+title: Network security concepts and requirements in Azure | Microsoft Docs
-description: Ten artykuł zawiera podstawowe informacje o podstawowych pojęciach dotyczących zabezpieczeń i wymaganiach dotyczących sieci oraz informacje o ofertach platformy Azure w każdym z tych obszarów.
+description: This article provides basic explanations about core network security concepts and requirements, and information on what Azure offers in each of these areas.
 services: security
 documentationcenter: na
 author: TomShinder